mantranit/boilerplate-nextjs-typescript/README.md

 yarn dev
 ```

-## What is the difference with official with-typescript-eslint-jest

-Vercel made an official similar example template: https://github.com/vercel/next.js/tree/canary/examples/with-typescript-eslint-jest
+## From Create-Next-App

-Main differences are:
+Some differences are:

+- Using `npx tsconfig.json` for Nextjs
-- It uses latest Husky v7 version
+- Husky package
-- ESLint and Prettier are integrated with VSCode to fix and format code on save (you need eslint and prettier VSCode plugins)
+- ESLint and Prettier are integrated with VSCode
-- Improved lint-staged configuration: linting will only happen on staged files, not all file
+- Lint-staged package: linting will only happen on staged files, not all file
-- TypeScript types are checked before each commit, not just on `git push`.
-- You can build it yourself by [reading the blog post](https://paulintrognon.fr/blog/typescript-prettier-eslint-next-js) :-)